Smintfy/Smintfy/README.md

 Product Designer.

-I'm currently studying software development and math in my free time.
+I'm 20 y/o dropout, currently studying software development and math in my free time.

 All of my projects are not abandoned, just delayed :3